lexxx233/Pretzel/README.md

-[**Pretzel**](https://github.com/lexxx233/Pretzel.JS) is a lightweight javascript library for visualizing/interacting with 3D folded linear structures (i.e chromosome). **Pretzel** is intended to simplify and/or eliminate the need to manually control representation, interaction, and simulation with folded linear structures.
+[**Pretzel**](http://lexxx233.github.io/Pretzel/) is a lightweight javascript library for visualizing/interacting with 3D folded linear structures (i.e chromosome). **Pretzel** is intended to simplify and eliminate the need to laboriously control visual representation, interaction, and simulation with folded linear structures.
 ___
 ####Quick Start
 Simply source pretzel into your html